bachya/regenmaschine/README.rst

   }

-**TAKE NOTE:** the dumped :code:`auth` object contains the access token needed to query the API, sprinkler IDs, RainMachine credentials, and other sensitive information. *Therefore, it should be cached and stored securely*.
+**TAKE NOTE:** the dumped :code:`auth` object contains the access token needed to query the API, sprinkler IDs, RainMachine™ credentials, and other sensitive information. *Therefore, it should be cached and stored securely*.

 One common use of this mechanism would be to check the expiration date of the